BlenorTheGreat/Wall-for-Mac/README.md

 <img width="428" alt="Screen Shot 2022-04-18 at 10 07 40 AM" src="https://user-images.githubusercontent.com/99914793/163819954-b317c5d8-e731-424b-bca3-bfe5475b1aff.png">

-Use fabric for each (found in Edit Instance>Install Fabric) and performance mods found at https://www.minecraftspeedrunning.com.
+Use fabric for each (found in Edit Instance>Install Fabric) and performance mods found at https://www.minecraftspeedrunning.com (USE DYNAMIC MENU FPS).
 Launch each instance IN ORDER.
 I.E. Launch 1, wait for it to open.
 Launch 2, wait, etc. **DO NOT RESIZE THEM**.
 In your dock, they should be positioned in order.
 Now open Spectacle.
 Select instance one, and in your top bar, select "Upper Left"

 <img width="229" alt="Screen Shot 2022-04-18 at 10 20 52 AM" src="https://user-images.githubusercontent.com/99914793/163821682-afd0866a-6fc9-4ac6-a261-a16af6c38609.png">